 Cash-out Refinance Proceeds

 As you pay down your mortgage balance, you open up another profit vehicle: cash-out refinance proceeds.
-With one of these loans, you can borrow against your rental property, taking cash out in the process.
-Many real estate investors use this as a means of purchasing additional rental properties.
+With one of these loans, you can borrow against your rental property and take cash out.
+Many real estate investors use this to purchase additional rental properties.
 And, unlike selling the property, this won’t trigger capital gains taxes, and you’ll still own the income-producing property.

-In addition to the above general financial benefit to owning a rental property, military and veteran landlords have another unique advantage: access to the VA loan.
+In addition to the above general financial benefits of owning a rental property, military and veteran landlords have another unique advantage: access to VA loans.

 The VA loan exists to promote homeownership.
 Consequently, you cannot use these loans to purchase pure investment properties.
-But, a variety of strategies exist to invest with the VA loan.
+But a variety of strategies exist for investing in VA loans.
 For example:

 - “House hacking” with single-family homes